iobis/manual/nodes.llms.md

 **Membership**

 - Two Co-Chairs (2 seats), who are elected from the membership of the Steering Group
 - Co-Chairs of the OBIS coordination groups (6 seats).
-Appointments shall be for a term of 2 years, renewable for one further term.
+Appointments shall be for a 2-year term with an optional rolling 2 year additional term subject to approval of SG-OBIS
 - OBIS nodes (up to 16 seats): OBIS node managers (or one alternate) who are not already represented as co-chairs or CG co-chairs.
 Each OBIS node should inform the OBIS secretariat of any changes to their representative(s) as soon as possible.
 OBIS nodes need reconfirmation after two 2-year terms
 - OBIS secretariat (2 seats) OBIS Programme manager as SG-OBIS technical secretary, and OBIS technical coordinator